clbarnes/h5py_like/README.md

 # h5py_like

-Some base classes and helper functions for an approximately h5py-like API.
+Some base classes and helper functions for an approximately h5py-like API in python 3.7+.

 ## Use case